brycewray/hugo-site/content/posts/2020/07/goodbye-hello/index.md

 [^fbBuild]: There's no way to compare this to how Firebase works, by the way, because you do its builds on a separate system --- whether that's your own computer or, say, GitHub or GitLab.

-[^hiRes]: Indeed, I took advantage of Vercel's added oomph to raise the quality of the *original* images from which my build creates responsive images, after seeing [this Twitter conversation](https://twitter.com/jensimmons/status/1276187305401860097).
+[^hiRes]: Indeed, I took advantage of Vercel's added oomph to raise the quality of the *original* images from which my build creates responsive images, after seeing [this Twitter conversation](https://twitter.com/jensimmons/status/1276187305401860097) *(viewing may require logging into a Twitter account)*.
 That said, the [move to Cloudinary](/posts/2020/07/transformed/) rendered that consideration moot, as the 2020-07-31 addendum to this post explains.

 Finally, I simply preferred the Vercel DX, especially the developer UI, over that of either the increasingly cluttered Netlify or the getting-there-but-not-there-yet Render --- not to mention the you-better-have-time-to-read-a-lot-of-docs Firebase.